Conan Doyle, Arthur

 |Astrology data||00°32' 00°39 Asc.
 19°47'|

-Scottish writer best known as creator of the modern detective story, and of the characters Sherlock Holmes and his colleague Dr. Watson.
+Scottish writer best known as the creator of the modern detective story, and of the characters Sherlock Holmes and his colleague Dr. Watson.
 Studying at Edinburgh University, he received his medical degree in 1885 and practiced medicine until 1891, before devoting his time to his literary work.
 His first publication was in 1879 but he did not receive any recognition until "A Study in Scarlet" was released in 1887.
 Besides his great achievements in the history of detective fiction, he is also noted for historical romances.
 He was knighted in 1902.

 The son of a civil servant who worked hard to support his brood of seven kids, Conan Doyle escaped the family domestic tension by reading for hours.
 He was a student at Stonyhurst Jesuit school, noted for its discipline, followed by a year of study in Austria.
 When he came home to enroll at Edinburgh University's school of medicine, he was met by the sad spectacle of his dad, broken by depression, epilepsy and alcoholism.
 His dad was institutionalized for the rest of his life, causing great sorrow and hardship for the family.